 2. Let the kids think “leprechauns were there” by turning everything upside down in their rooms and in the house.
 Put things in odd places.
 Upside down turn around pictures, maybe even rearrange the furniture a little bit

 Mmm hmm.
 That sounds dreamy.
 Not.

-My downtime after me kids go to bed is sacred.
-The last thing I want to do is interrupt wine-thirty to tiptoe around my house moving furniture in such a way as not to wake my slumbering angels.
+The last thing I want to do after my kids go to be is tiptoe around my house moving furniture in such a way as not to wake my slumbering angels.
 Would my kids laugh and chortle over some overturned chairs and some upside down pictures?
 Maybe they would but I’m getting Poltergeist flashback heebie jeebies just thinking about all that.
 And besides…who’s gonna clean that crap up?
 A tiny little leprechaun cleaning crew?
 I think not.

 3. Toss green sprinkles all over the breakfast table, on their food and maybe some other fun places around the house

 Whoever dreamed up this one has lost her ever-loving mind.
 First of all the most important meal of the day does not include sprinkles, at least not at my house.
 And second, what exactly, is defined as “other fun places around the house?”
 Between the couch cushions?
 Under the bathroom sink?
 Besides the “ew, ants” factor, who the heck wants to be finding little green sprinkles on Labor Day?
 Not this mom.